 The Kansas City motorcycle attorneys of Dickerson Oxton, LLC have been representing victims of accidents for years and are well versed in Kansas and Missouri personal injury laws.
 Time often seems to stand still after any devastating accident, although our attorneys will pick up the pieces and fight for your claim while you focus on the most important thing: your recovery.
-Motorcycle accidents will impact a victim far more than the ordinary motor vehicle accident, and a claim filed by our attorneys will ensure that the court is aware of this distinction.
-Contact our Kansas City attorneys today for your initial free consultation.
+Motorcycle accidents will impact a victim far more than the ordinary motor vehicle accident, and a claim filed by our Kansas City personal injury lawyers will ensure that the court is aware of this distinction.
+Speak with our attorneys today for your initial free consultation.

 After any accident, it is important to ensure a police report is filed which details the circumstances of the accident and includes any witness statements.
 Once a personal injury attorney from a reputable law firm gets involved in the case, they will be able to make the decision as to whether to contact the witnesses involved in the accident.
 However, the police report will often trigger insurance companies to contact both parties.